intel/ideep/README.md

 # ideep: Intel deep learning extension for python

-'ideep' is a python module for accelerating deep learning workload.
-Currently it uses intel MKL and MKL-DNN as acceleration engine.
-The interface object called Compute Complex (CC), support convolution, deconvolution, relu and linear.
-Refer example directory for more information.
+Intel deep learning extension for python is a python module for collection of accelerated deep learning operations like convolution, deconvolution, relu etc. It uses intel MKL and MKL-DNN as acceleration engine.
+The operator object called Compute Complex (CC), each operator are implemented as one Compute Complex, and its tensor oprand is called 'MD-Array'.
+'MD-Array' supports python new buffer protocol and operates compatibily with NumPY ND-Array.

+Refer example and tests directories for more information

 ## Requirements

-'ideep' preview is tested on Ubuntu 14.04 and OS X, and examples are implemented as a suggestion for its integration of chainer v3.0.0.
+This preview version of ideep is tested on Ubuntu 14.04 and OS X, and examples are implemented as a suggestion for its integration of chainer v3.0.0.

 Minimum requirements:
 - Python 2.7.6+, 3.6.0+